schlende/focusbrowser/README.md

 The advantage of this approach is that pages load fast.

-By default the Unstoppable Browser retrieves content from CDNs.
+By default the Unstoppable Demo Browser retrieves content from CDNs.
 If you are concerned with censorship or are interested in IPFS web browsing experience you can load load data directly off of IPFS.

 ## Directly off the IPFS filesystem